Niria/link-board-tsoha/README.md

 $ start-pg.sh
 ```

-Define the database schema either with the command:
+Define the database schema with the following commands:
 ```
 $ psql
 user=# CREATE DATABASE <new-db-name>;